Where do emojis come from?

 How those emojis got on your phone

 You may have noticed each time you update your phone’s software that you have a few more emojis than you did before.
-I just updated to the latest iOS version to find there’s now a creepy clown emoji that wasn’t there before.

 In addition to the original set of about 80 emojis grandfathered in by Google, the Unicode Consortium began expanding.